authzed/docs/docs/spicedb-dedicated/fgam.md

 Service Accounts represent your workloads.
 We recommend creating a Service Account for each application that will access the [SpiceDB API](https://buf.build/authzed/api/docs/main:authzed.api.v1).

-A Service Account can have zero or more Access Tokens.
+A Service Account can have zero or more Tokens.

-### Access Tokens
+### Tokens

-Access Tokens are long-lived credentials that identify the Service Account.
+Tokens are long-lived credentials that identify the Service Account.
-SpiceDB clients must provide a Token in the Authorization header of an API request to perform actions granted to the Service Account through [Roles](#Roles) bound by [Policies](#Policy).
+SpiceDB clients must provide a Token in the Authorization header of an API request to perform actions granted to the Service Account through [Roles](#roles-and-permissions) bound by [Policies](#policy).

 ### Roles and Permissions

 Roles are lists of Permissions for accessing the [SpiceDB API](https://buf.build/authzed/api/docs/main:authzed.api.v1).
-You grant Roles to zero or more [Service Accounts](#service-accounts) via [Policies](#Policy).
+You grant Roles to zero or more [Service Accounts](#service-accounts) via [Policies](#policy).

 Each Permission specifies an API call and an optional [CEL expression](https://github.com/google/cel-spec), which is evaluated at runtime to determine whether or not to grant the Permission.

 Adding the Permission to a Role means each [Service Account](#service-accounts) assigned the Role will have the corresponding API access.
-Calling the API method will only be authorized if a [Service Account](#service-accounts) has been granted direct access via a Role and a [Policy](#Policy) binding it.
+Calling the API method will only be authorized if a [Service Account](#service-accounts) has been granted direct access via a Role and a [Policy](#policy) binding it.

 ### Advanced Roles with Conditions